 Some studies have shown that bee stings can reduce inflammation.
 There is the sticky problem though, of bee sting allergies, which can be deadly in susceptible individuals.
 I think we can safely say that the risks outweigh the benefits for this DANGEROUS and overhyped skincare trend.

 11. Snail Mucin

 A popular K-beauty ingredient, snail mucin comes from snails.
 It’s reported to have a high concentration of hyaluronic acid, which we know has many skin benefits.
-But, does it really need to be harvested from a snail when safe and effective options are already available, like the hyaluronic acid—and its relative, sodium hyaluronate—found in our Bespoke Vitamin C Serum, Daily Infusion Moisturizer and More Than Lip Service Vulvar & Vaginal Moisturizer.
+But, does it really need to be harvested from a snail when safe and effective options are already available, like the hyaluronic acid—and its relative, sodium hyaluronate—found in our Glow Getter Serum, Daily Infusion Moisturizer and More Than Lip Service Vulvar & Vaginal Moisturizer.

 I’ve called out 11 overrated skincare products that are likely going to suck up your time and not give you the results you’re looking for.
 If you can ignore those 11, which ones are essential to having healthy, glowing skin?
 Here’s a few things to consider: